Skip to content

 5. Use [RequiresPermission] for destructive or sensitive operations.

-6. Group related functions: Use [Toolkit("description")] to reduce context clutter.
+6. Group related functions: Use [Collapse("description")] to reduce context clutter.

 csharp